TN-Holdings-LLC/psf-zero/test.md

 iteration with new parameter values, which puts the compile step directly in the hot path of the algorithm rather than being a one-time setup cost — exactly the workload this section's cumulative-loop benchmark models.

+> **Correction, 2026-09-09 — the sentence immediately above overstates the
+> case, and the overstatement is the kind a reviewer would find first.** In
+> the standard Qiskit pattern, a VQE loop does **not** recompile per
+> iteration. `Parameter` objects survive transpilation, so the accepted
+> practice is to transpile the parameterised ansatz **once** and then call
+> `assign_parameters()` each iteration — binding is orders of magnitude
+> cheaper than compiling, and is what `qiskit-algorithms`' VQE and the
+> Runtime primitives are built around.
+The cumulative-loop benchmark in
+> this section therefore models a loop that recompiles from scratch every
+> iteration, which is not the default shape of a textbook VQE run.
+>
+> Two narrower cases where the loop genuinely does recompile, and where this
+> section's numbers apply directly: **adaptive ansätze** (ADAPT-VQE and
+> relatives), where the circuit *structure* grows each iteration and must be
+> re-synthesised; and **simulator-side development loops** — parameter
+> sweeps, ansatz search, CI over circuit families — where there is no QPU
+> queue and compile time really is a visible fraction of wall clock.
+>
+> The claim that does *not* survive is the hardware one.
+A 50,000-iteration
+> loop against a real backend is dominated by queue time and QPU execution:
+> even in a dedicated Runtime session at a few seconds per job, that is on
+> the order of days, against which the 491s (8.2 min) of compile time saved
+> here is roughly 0.1–0.2%.
+Faster compilation is a real classical-side win;
+> it is not a route to more hardware iterations per session, and this README
+> should not be read as claiming otherwise.
+The calibration-drift question
+> below remains untested for exactly this reason.

 Two of this project's now-confirmed properties apply directly: